Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 You can definitely ask, but they may not have them.

-And they have sexier goggles than these.
+And they have sexy goggles in these.

-Way, way sexier.
+Way, way sexy.

 We did not hear back in time for this taping.

-I just want to emphasize: when used properly, these chemicals are supposed to be safe according to the FDA.
+I just want to emphasize, when used properly, these chemicals are supposed to be safe according to the FDA.

 Exactly.